Frenuloplasty of penis

 Most operations are straightforward; however as with any surgical procedure, there is a some chance of side-effects or complications such as:

 Most operations are straightforward; however as with any surgical procedure, there is some chance of side-effects or complications such as:

 Bleeding from the wound site (occurs in 2 - 3% of patients) but is usually minimal and settles quickly.
 Infection can arise and is usually minor but can be possibly serious with an incidence of less than 1% of patients.
 Tenderness of the scar at the site of your frenulum.
 Dissatisfied with the cosmetic result.
 Failure to improve your symptoms which may result in the need for a full circumcision.
 Redo operation or full circumcision: 10% foreskin becoming tight again due to scarring.

 Best alternative for tight foreskin is circumcision (full)

 Following 3 days after the operation, it is VERY IMPORTANT that you retracts your foreskin each day to avoid the foreskin becoming tight again due to scarring.
 If you are concerned about any of these risks, or have any further queries, please speak to us immediately.

 This information contains evidence-based information about your proposed by the British Association of Urological Surgeons (BAUS 2017)

-Note: These are the information for guidance only, it will not be replacement of professional opinion by Dr Khan.
+Note: This is the information for guidance only, it will not be a replacement of professional consultation by Dr Khan.
 Please Dr. Khan for free telephone advice +447527314081